ArisenIO/ricardian-template-toolkit/docs/README.md

 Example
 -------

-The following is based on the [example from the Ricardian Contract Specification](https://github.com/ARISEN/ricardian-spec#example-template)
+The following is based on the [example from the Ricardian Contract Specification](https://github.com/ARISENIO/ricardian-spec#example-template)

 Raw HTML Output

 ```
 I, <div class="variable data">bobsmith</div>, author of the blog post "<div class="variable data">An Example Post</div>", certify that I am the original author of the contents of this blog post and have attributed all external sources appropriately.<br />
 <div class="variable clauses">WARRANTY.
-The invoker of the contract action shall uphold its Obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards set forth by RIX.IO Blockchain Block Producers.</div><br  />
+The invoker of the contract action shall uphold its Obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards set forth by ARISEN Blockchain Block Producers.</div><br  />
 ```

 Styled HTML